-§ 11-1-1-2[3][2] TEMPORARY RESTRAINING ORDERS IN GENERAL.
+§ 11-1-1-22 TEMPORARY RESTRAINING ORDERS IN GENERAL.

 (A) Intent.
 Public nuisances are a real, direct and immediate threat to the health, safety, and welfare of the people of Albuquerque.
 Public nuisances cause immediate and irreparable injury, damages and losses to the citizens of Albuquerque and their governmental agencies.
 Actions at law are not always an adequate remedy, and the protection of public health, safety, and welfare may require the temporary restraining orders provided in this section.
-Ex parte temporary restraining orders are necessary to provide rapid relief from public nuisances without the delay entailed by an adversarial hearing and personal service and to prevent persons from [removing, concealing, destroying,]encumbering, selling or transferring property that may be the subject of the remedies in this ordinance.
-The issuance and execution of temporary restraining orders under Subpart C of this ordinance shall not be deemed a bailment of property.
+Ex parte temporary restraining orders are necessary to provide rapid relief from public nuisances without the delay entailed by an adversarial hearing and personal service and to prevent persons from encumbering, selling or transferring property that may be the subject of the remedies in this ordinance.
+The issuance and execution of property.
 The owner(s) of the property remains responsible for the maintenance and security of property subject to temporary restraining orders and shall be permitted reasonable access to the property for these purposes upon application to the court.

 (B) Form of proposed temporary restraining order.
-Every temporary restraining order proposed by the city under Subpart C of this ordinance shall set forth the reason for its issuance, be reasonably specific in its terms, and describe in reasonable detail the acts and conditions authorized, required or prohibited, and shall be in accordance with the New Mexico Rules of Civil Procedure.
+Every temporary restraining order proposed by the City under Subpart C of this ordinance shall set forth the reason for its issuance, be reasonably specific in its terms, and describe in reasonable detail the acts and conditions authorized, required or prohibited, and shall be in accordance with the New Mexico Rules of Civil Procedure.

-§ 11-1-1-2[4][3] TEMPORARY RESTRAINING ORDERS; PUBLIC NUISANCES.
+§ 11-1-1-23 TEMPORARY RESTRAINING ORDERS; PUBLIC NUISANCES.

-(A) [Seizure of vehicles and other personal property not within buildings, and r][R]estraining orders to persons concerning real property, vehicles, other personal property and public nuisances.
-The city [shall][may] petition the court to issue a temporary restraining order that makes the following orders for [seizure of vehicles and other personal property not contained within buildings and]restraining persons as to real property, vehicles, other personal property, and public nuisances, which orders shall be served and become effective pursuant to the New Mexico Rules of Civil Procedure:
+(A) Restraining orders to persons concerning real property, vehicles, other personal property and public nuisances.
+The City may petition the court to issue a temporary restraining order that makes the following orders for restraining persons as to real property, vehicles, other personal property, and public nuisances, which orders shall be served and become effective pursuant to the New Mexico Rules of Civil Procedure: